THE REVERE BAND PARENTS ASSOCIATION

 Article II (location)

-The Association is an unincorporated nonprofit association organized under Chapter 1745 of the Ohio Revised Code and is located in the Revere Local School District, Township of Bath, the County of Summit, State of Ohio.
+The Association is an unincorporated nonprofit association organized under Chapter 1745 of the Ohio Revised Code and is in the Revere Local School District, Township of Bath, the County of Summit, State of Ohio.

 Article III (purpose)